 We have 27 Chinese New Year activities (Lunar New Year or Spring Festival) and free printables!
 We also cover Chinese New Year history, traditions, Chinese New Year facts for kids, crafts for Chinese New Year, food and more!
 Awesome addition to your holidays studies!

-OK, listen up because one of the most fun activities you can add to your studies is Chinese New Year for kids.
+OK, listen up because one of the most fun holidays you can add to your studies is Chinese New Year activities for kids.

 (One year we made an awesome Chinese New Year dragon for our sister site.
 Oh YES.
 WE.
 DID.)

 And, it’s always fun to learn more about another culture and their traditions and celebrations!

 Before we get to the all the fun kids’ activities, let’s take a closer look at Chinese New Year traditions and information.

 DON’T MISS THE FREE PRINTABLE FOR KIDS AT THE END OF THIS POST!

 Chinese New Year History

 What is Chinese New Year and why is Chinese New Year important?